 - Emily King October, 2021

-Emily King is currently a junior studying Music Theatre Performance.
-A few credits to her name include Sarah Brown (Guys and Dolls), Dragon (Shrek), Ethel Toffelmeir (The Music Man), and Tina/Ensemble (Sister Act).
-This is her first live, in-person performance here at Plymouth and is so grateful to share this wonderful story with an amazing cast and crew.
+Emily King is a senior studying Music Theatre Performance.
+A few credits to her name include Amy (Little Women), Sarah Brown (Guys and Dolls), Dragon (Shrek), and Ethel Toffelmeir (The Music Man).
+She is very grateful to share this wonderfully wacky story with an amazing cast and crew.
 Thank you for making this story be heard and shared.
 Enjoy the show!

 - Aleksei (Lexi) Ellis October, 2021